 In the industry, Lukas is a member of the Swiss professional association of architects and has extensive technical experience in construction at globally renowned practices such as Herzog & de Meuron Architekten.
 In the academy, Lukas has devised, coordinated, conducted, and assessed courses incl. thesis supervision and examination at leading institutions such as Victoria University of Wellington.
 He has spoken publicly at institutions such as the World Bank, published in periodicals incl. the UCLA Planning Journal, and curated and convened public programs at venues incl. the Biennale Architettura di Venezia.

 The research investigates an architecture of seemingly minor or banal objects with nevertheless enormous territorial implications: markers, outposts, stations, and centers of sovereignty.
-While scholarly discourse predominantly focuses on the conceptual means envisioned to frame territorial sovereignty, the actual material means implemented and executed as often primitive but specific devices on the ground have rarely been subject to theorizing in a historical genealogy: ancient megalithic pillars and sanctuaries, medieval factories and missions, modern telegraphs and lighthouses, and contemporary co-located data centers.
+While scholarly discourse predominantly focuses on the conceptual means envisioned to frame territorial sovereignty, the actual material means implemented and executed as often primitive but specific devices on the ground have rarely been subject to theorizing in a historical genealogy: ancient sanctity markers, medieval mercantility outposts, modern signal stations, and contemporary distribution centers.

 In its hypothesis, the research claims the possibility of defining sovereignty as a material condition becoming apparent through human-made spatial facts on the ground at various scales and technologies.
 Based on this working hypothesis, the research postulates a co-presence and dialectic between material form and wider immaterial forces.
 The research claims the possibility of identifying a paradigm shift in the facticity and rationale of this material condition; from a more belief-based figurative semiotics to a more fact-based literal logistics of territorial markers.